-Step 4 – Simulation to show the effect
+Step 4 – Flow simulation to show the effect

 This was a brief example from the work of Mechanical Engineer Guido Kats involving heat dissipation issues.
 Other duties involve for example EMC protection, protection against solid foreign objects or water (IP-classification), shock and vibration, but that’s another story.